DeepSourceCorp/good-first-issue/README.md

 </p>
 <hr>

-Welcome! 👋🏼
+<p align="center">Welcome! 👋🏼 </p>

-**Good First Issue** is an initiative to curate easy pickings from popular projects, so developers who've never contributed to open-source can get started quickly.
+**Good First Issue** is an initiative to compile beginner friendly tasks from popular projects, so developers who've never contributed to open-source can get started quickly.

 Open-source maintainers are always looking to get more people involved, but new developers generally think it's challenging to become a contributor.
 We believe getting developers to fix super-easy issues removes the barrier for future contributions.
 This is why Good First Issue exists.